sourcebox/midiutil/README.md

 ## Requirements

-- Python 2.7 or Python 3.3 (other versions may work but were not tested)
+- Python 3.3 or later
 - [python-rtmidi](http://pypi.python.org/pypi/python-rtmidi/)

-midiutil was developed and tested on Mac OS X.
+midiutil was mainly developed and tested on Linux and macOS but should also work on Windows.

 ## Quick Start

-	$ ./midiutil.py -h
+    midiutil.py -h

 Shows available options.

-	$ ./midiutil.py -l
+    midiutil.py -l

 Lists available MIDI devices, seperated by inputs and outputs.
 Each device has an ID which has to be used to select the device